VertebrateResequencing/wr/.docs/reliable4/throughput-architecture.md

 minute**.
 Throughput rose only ~1.6x for 57x the concurrency, so the constraint is serialisation, not capacity.

-Each completed job currently costs **one bolt write transaction**:
+**This section's original diagnosis was wrong and is kept only because the measurements in it stand.** It assumed each completed job costs one bolt write transaction.
+It does not: `archiveJob` hands the work to the coalescing `archiveWriter` (`db.go:1579`), which folds every pending archive into one transaction.
+What is true is that production behaves *as if* each completion cost its own transaction - 14/s, latency at the floor - which is what the correction block above is about.

+The per-transaction work itself is six-plus buckets scattered across an 8.59 GB
-`archiveJob` deletes the key from `bucketStdO`, `bucketStdE` and `bucketJobsLive`, puts the encoded job into `bucketJobsComplete`, updates two per-ReqGroup stat buckets and the rep-group end time - six-plus buckets scattered across an 8.59 GB tree. bbolt has a single writer, so those transactions are strictly serial.
+tree: deletes from `bucketStdO`, `bucketStdE` and `bucketJobsLive`, a put into `bucketJobsComplete`, two per-ReqGroup stat buckets and the rep-group end time.

-At ~70 ms per transaction that is 14/s, and the 70 ms is **not** what one would first guess:
+Production's ~70 ms per completed job is **not** what one would first guess:

 | component | measured | verdict |
 | --- | --- | --- |